nil1729/Javascript/README.md

 # SMS Sending App #

 ### About SMS Sending App ###
 * This App is built using node.js and [`twilio api`](https://www.twilio.com/).
 This App firstly ask you to `enter` your `Phone Number`.
 Phone Number Must be with country code (eg: +91 for INDIA).
 Then It will send you random SMS which have random quote which is fetched from [`kanye.rest`](https://kanye.rest/) api.
-This app sending you sms after every 5 minutes when you run the code for 30 minutes.
+This app sending you sms after every 5 minutes when you run the code for 30 minutes duration.

 ### How do I get set up? ###